mavrikkk/ha_kettler/info.md

 **Description (Описание)**
-<p>allows you to connect Redmond SkyKettle (tested devices: RK-M173S, RK-G200S, RK-G201S, RK-G202S, RK-G210S, RK-G211S, RK-G212S) and SkyCooker (tested RMC-M800S) to your Home Assistant.</p>
+<p>allows you to connect Redmond SkyKettle, SkyCooker and SkyHeat to your Home Assistant (full list of supported devices see in: https://github.com/mavrikkk/ha_kettler/blob/master/custom_components/ready4sky/r4sconst.py ).</p>

 **!!!ATTENTION!!!**